saros-project/saros/docs/contribute/development-environment.md

 ### Import the Saros Project
 * Open a bash terminal, navigate to the repository directory and execute `./gradlew prepareEclipse` (use `./gradlew.bat` for windows)
 * Import the project as Git project
-* If you add dependencies you have to execute the `prepareEclipse` task again in order to regenerate the dependency information for eclipse.
+* If you add dependencies you have to execute the `prepareEclipse` task again in order to regenerate the dependency information for Eclipse.

-## Develop with Intellij
+## Develop with IntelliJ
-It is necessary to import the saros project and change the project setting so that all build/test/debug actions are processed by Gradle.
+It is necessary to import the Saros project and change the project setting so that all build/test/debug actions are processed by Gradle.

-See [the saros testing framework documentation](saros-testing-framework.md) for more information about interactive testing in the Intellij environment.
+See [the Saros testing framework documentation](saros-testing-framework.md) for more information about interactive testing in the IntelliJ environment.

 ### Configure